bryanee23/Computer-Vision-NBA/README.md

 ---

 ## Disclamier
-- The pictures used in this project are not my property and were only used for educational purposes.
+- The images used in this project are not my property and were only used for educational purposes.
 Please don't sue me!

 - This project is not affliation with the NBA.
 Please don't sue me!